An intranet that works. What content do employees read?

 written by: Łukasz Potrzebka, on

-Wondering how to plan your intranet content so that it actually reaches your employees?
+How do you plan your intranet content so that it actually reaches your employees?
 Do you want your work to not just stop at publication, but to effectively support internal communications and company goals?
 It’s worth using the available data to do so.
-The latest SWOOP Analytics report for SharePoint 2025 shows what content is actually read, how long it lives and what intranet users expect.
+The latest SWOOP Analytics report for SharePoint 2025 shows what content is performing well, how long it lives, and what intranet users expect.

 Here are key findings to consider when planning intranet editorial activities.